 NCJW advocates can and should engage in nonpartisan voter registration drives, voter education, getting out the vote, volunteering at the polls, and advocacy around voting rights.
-The 2020 Promote the Vote, Protect the Vote guide, illustrates different ways to take election-related action.

 Can NCJW sections or advocates in their NCJW capacity endorse a candidate or party?